 Heirs should contact the loan servicer as soon as possible to determine the outstanding balance on the mortgage.
-Interest continues to accrue after the borrower’s passing, so delaying a decision may result in paying additional funds.
+Interest continues to accrue after the borrower’s passing, so delaying a decision can be expensive.

 How Quickly Do Heirs Need to Act?